blender/blender/doc/python_api/rst/info_gotcha.rst

-When using blender data from linked libraries there is an unfortunate complication since the path will be relative to the library rather then the open blend file.
+When using blender data from linked libraries there is an unfortunate complication since the path will be relative to the library rather than the open blend file.
 When the data block may be from an external blend file pass the library argument from the :class:`bpy.types.ID`.

    >>> bpy.path.abspath(image.filepath, library=image.library)